nexlanglxm/fundamentals-of-data-analysis/README.md

 # Fundamentals of Data Analysis Repository

 - This repository was created for the Fundamentals of Data Analysis module, Higher Diploma in Science in Data Analytics at Atlantic Technological University, September to December 2023.
 - It contains  tasks labeled  1 through 5, addressing distinct analyses related to the Collatz conjecture, penguins dataset, entropy, and an independent Iris dataset project.

-## Requirements:
+## Requirements

 - Python 3.11.4 or later
 - [Anaconda](https://www.anaconda.com/download)